-Accordingly, my assessment is that whilst the subject member may have had a predisposition to the voting that took place on 12th May 2025, there was no evidence of having a closed mind, or a predetermination of the vote.
+Accordingly, my assessment is that whilst some members may have had a predisposition to the voting that took place on 12th May 2025, there was no evidence of having closed minds, or a predetermination of the vote.

 Although it is outside the remit of the complaint, I noted the part that negative commentary on social media had in this matter and note the potentially damaging and divisive effect this can have.